Michael Feingold: Life and career

-Feingold was born on May 5, 1945 in Chicago to Elsie (Silver) Feingold, a piano teacher, and Bernard Feingold, who managed a tannery.
+Feingold was born on May 5, 1945, in Chicago, Illinois to Elsie (Silver) Feingold, a piano teacher, and Bernard Feingold, who managed a tannery.
 He grew up in Chicago and in Highland Park, where he attended the local high school and was a member of the school's drama club.
 He graduated from Columbia University in 1966 with a degree in English and comparative literature.

 Having taken a seminar at Columbia from theatre critic Robert Brustein, Feingold applied to Yale School of Drama in 1965, and asked Brustein to write a recommendation.
 Brustein told him to read The New York Times the next day where it was announced that Brustein had been named the dean, and he accepted Feingold's application.

 At Yale, Feingold intended to study playwriting, but moved towards criticism at Brustein's suggestion.
 He was the first literary manager of the Yale Repertory Theatre, and served as literary director of The Guthrie Theater in Minneapolis and literary manager of the American Repertory Theater in Cambridge, Massachusetts.

 In 1982, Feingold was serving as a dramaturg for the National Playwrights Conference at the Eugene O'Neill Theater Center in Waterford, Connecticut, and was instrumental in furthering the career of playwright August Wilson, helping to edit Ma Rainey's Black Bottom, which impressed New York Times theatre critic Frank Rich, who was in the audience for the reading of the trimmed-down version of the play.
 Rich's write-up in the Times began Wilson's rise in American theatre.

 Feingold began contributing to the Village Voice in 1971 and served as its chief theater critic from 1983 through May 2013.